WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Idaho/Regulatory/ReadME.md

 - StatutoryEffectiveDate

-***
-### 5_NMre_RegulatoryReportingUnits_fact.py
+### 5) Regulatory Reporting Units Information
 Purpose: generate master sheet of regulatory overlay area information and how it algins with reporting unit area information.

-#### Inputs:
-- P_nmRegMaster.csv
-- reportingunits.csv
-- regulatoryoverlays.csv

-#### Outputs:
-- regulatoryreportingunits.csv
-- regulatoryreportingunits_missing.csv (error check only)

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Regulatory Reportingunits* specific columns.
 - Assign state agency data info to the *WaDE Regulatory Reportingunits* specific columns.
-See *NM_RegulatoryInfo Schema Mapping to WaDE_QA.xlsx* for specific details.
+See *IDre_RegulatoryInfo Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
+    -*DataPublicationDate* = ""
-    - OrganizationUUID = "NMOSE"
+    - *OrganizationUUID* = ""
-    - *RegulatoryOverlayUUID* = extract from regulatoryoverlays.csv.
-Match via in_RegulatoryName, see *0_NMRegulatorySourceDataPreprocess.ipynb.ipynb* for specifics.
+    - *RegulatoryOverlayUUID* = ""
-    - *ReportingUnitUUID* = extract from reportingunits.csv.
-Match via in_ReportingUnitName, see *0_NMRegulatorySourceDataPreprocess.ipynb.ipynb* for specifics.
+    - *ReportingUnitUUID* = ""
 - Consolidate output dataframe into site specific information only by dropping duplicate entries, drop by WaDE specific *ReportingUnitName*, *ReportingUnitNativeID* & *ReportingUnitTypeCV* fields.
 - Assign reportingunits UUID identifier to each (unique) row.
 - Perform error check on output dataframe.